yukoliesh/frontend-nanodegree-mobile-portfolio/README.md

 * The number of pizzas are reduced based on the browser window resolution
 * Increased the site performance by adding the transform: translateZ(0); and
 backface-visibility: hidden

+### The Result after the change
+* Time to generate pizzas on load: 10.849999999999682ms
+* Average scripting time to generate last 10 frames: 0.015500000000611181ms
+* Average scripting time to generate last 10 frames: 0.020999999993364327ms
+* Average scripting time to generate last 10 frames: 0.014500000000771252ms
+* Time to resize pizzas: 1.3349999999991269ms
+* Average scripting time to generate last 10 frames: 0.013999999989755452ms

+## How I ran this test
+* I ran the local server and created a public URL by ngrok
+* I ran the PageSpeed Tools test page
+* Check through the Console and Performance in Chrome DevTool.

 ## Website Performance Optimization portfolio project